Nicky Waters

 Ayurveda Today

 If you’re interested in learning more about Ayurveda, look into the philosophy, not just the treatments.
-Consider taking a course from a teacher, or reading a book by an author, who is of Indian heritage.
+Consider taking a course from a teacher, or reading a book by an author who is of Indian heritage.
 Learn from a wider variety of resources, not just from short videos or articles which may give a limited perspective.
-Below is a small list of teachers which I can recommend.
+Below is a small list of South Asian teachers I have learnt from and recommend.
 There are many more out there.
 Keep studying and enjoy learning, unlearning, and relearning!

 www.ayushkama.com